andrewwang247/radix-tree/README.md

 ### Iteration

 The tree supports constant bidirectional iterators that traverse the stored keys in alphabetical order.

-The class comes with STL style `begin` and `end` functions that range over the entire tree.
-Use the `begin` and `end` overloads with `prefix` parameter to construct ranges over keys that match prefixes.
-Make sure to check that `begin(std::string prefix)` is non-null before using as a range.
-This can be efficiently achieved with `empty(std::string prefix)`.
+- The class comes with STL style `begin` and `end` functions that range over the entire tree.
+Use overloads with a `prefix` parameter to construct ranges over keys with given prefixes.
+- Make sure to check that `begin(prefix)` is non-null before using as a range.
+This can be efficiently achieved with `empty(prefix)`.
+- The `subrange(prefix)` function constructs the range spanning from `begin(prefix)` to `end(prefix)`.
+It's a convenient way to iterate over keys with a particular prefix.

 ### Operators